damirnabis/debank-balance-checker/README.md

 ## ⚙️ Configuration

-1. Fill the file data/addresses.txt with wallet public addresses.
+1. Fill the file data/addresses.txt with EVM and/or Solana wallet public addresses.

 2. Optional: to run the script in multiple threads, fill data/proxies.txt with proxies.